Promotion and Tenure Guidelines

 3. Evaluation shall rely upon systematic, theoretically sound and impartial evidence gathered from student and peer observations of classroom instruction as well as alternative assessments completed in accordance with department guidelines for the professional development and guidance of its faculty.
 Information to be considered with respect to this portion of the scholarship shall include:

+b.)
+At least one form of information gathered from peers (e.g., observation of classroom instruction, feedback on class materials for online or resident education).
 It is recommended that peer observation and feedback be conducted at least annually for each faculty member during the provisional period and regularly after that period.
+The provision period in this case is recommended to be two peer reviews in the first four academic years, two more in the next two academic years prior to submitting the dossier for 6th year review, and on review every two academic years once tenured.
 Note that peer teaching observations were suspended in Spring 2020 and Summer 2020.
 The omission of a peer teaching observation for either of these two terms therefore does not provide evidence relevant to the assessment of teaching effectiveness.

-c.
-At least one additional form of information gathered from students (e.g., summary of student comments from SRTEs, summary of formal end-of-semester or exit surveys).
+c.)
+At least one additional form of information gathered from students (e.g., summary of student comments from SEEQs, summary of formal end-of-semester or exit surveys).
 A summary of comments from open-ended items can be used to meet this requirement.
-However, a summary of SRTE comments does not meet criteria for alternative assessment (see Section 4 below).
-If a summary of student comments from SRTEs are used, departments may present the evidence in narrative or tabular format.
+However, a summary of SEEQ comments does not meet criteria for alternative assessment (see Section 4 below).
+If a summary of student comments from SEEQs are used, departments may present the evidence in narrative or tabular format.
 The information may be organized by relevant categories and subcategories (e.g., strengths and weaknesses; organization, engagement, and feedback) and shall include an indication of the number of comments for each category/subcategory.
 A consistent approach shall be used for all faculty.
 The candidate must not be involved in preparing the summary of comments.

 Other forms of student feedback can simultaneously meet criteria here and also meet criteria for alternative assessments (see Section 4 below).